Planning on Retiring in Texas? Here’s Your 2025 Guide to Shining in the Lone Star State

 Q: Where is the best place to retire on Social Security in Texas?

-A: If you’re living off of your Social Security benefits, you may want to consider these best places to retire in Texas on a budget: Athens, Lufkin, Port Arthur, Lubbock, and Midland.
+A: If you’re living off of your social security benefits, you may want to consider these best places to retire in Texas on a budget: Athens, Lufkin, Port Arthur, Lubbock, and Midland.

-Retiring in Texas – Pros and Cons
+Retiring in Texas: Pros and Cons

 Pro: Affordable Cost of Living

-Texas has an affordable cost of living, coming in at 94.2/100, which means things like groceries, entertainment, utilities, and housing are all below the national average.
-This is fantastic news for retirees on a budget.
-The housing cost in Texas, in particular, is 83.5/100, so you can expect to find the retirement home of your dreams for a lot less than you would in other states.
+The housing cost in Texas, in particular, is 83.5, over 16 percent below the national average index of 100, so you can expect to find the retirement home of your dreams for a lot less than you would in other states.

 Con: Severe Weather and Natural Disasters